Sea Breeze Woodworking

 It's a curse, and an opportunity, when wood cracks.
 The demonstration presents a series of techniques that take the curse of a crack and turn it into an artistic opportunity.
 This presentation flows from the article I wrote for the AAW's American Woodturner in the August 2015 edition.
 The article was a survey of techniques used by woodturners across the country to deal with a crack.

 There are two key themes in the demonstration.
-The first theme is to demonstrate a safe way to use each technique.
-The second is unleashing the creativity of each turner to resolve cracks in their own unique way.
+The first is to show how to safely do each technique.
+The second is unleashing the creativity in the audience to resolve cracks in their own unique way.

 Topics: